zumbov2/swissparl/README.md

 #> #   OfficialName <chr>, MilitaryRank <int>, MilitaryRankText <chr>,
 #> #   NativeLanguage <chr>, NumberOfChildren <int>
 ```
-The function uses ... (ellipsis) and can therefore be used very flexibly.
+The function uses ... (ellipsis) and can therefore be applied very flexibly.
 For example, it can be used to download the transcripts of all speeches of a given councillor:
 ``` r
 swissparl::get_data(table = "Transcript", SpeakerLastName = "Blocher",
     Language = "DE")